 Students can take an active role by serving as an officer or active member of a club or they can come to two or three meetings per semester - whatever they are comfortable with.
 These students have opportunities to plan events and projects, lead meetings, speak at events, work with college faculty, staff and administration, participate in campus-wide events, appear in promotional videos and interviews, travel with the club (this is dependent on each clubs budget), gain budget experience, and make friends from all walks of life!

-Lone Star Leadership College is a six month program that provides an opportunity to educate and mentor emerging student leaders for diverse roles of leadership linking the Lone Star College System (LSCS) and the community by exploring the local economy, government, arts and culture, and more.
-The goal of the program is to develop and enhance those skills related to student leadership while fostering an appreciation for giving back to the community in which they live.
-The program begins in October and concludes in April.
+Lone Star Leadership College (LSLC) Lone Star Leadership College provides an opportunity to educate and mentor emerging student leaders for diverse roles of leadership linking Lone Star College (LSC) and the community.
+The goal of the program is to develop and enhance the leadership skills of its student participants, while encouraging an appreciation for giving back to the community.

 This Fall conference is led by student leaders and is built around peer mentoring.
 Any student who is interested in learning how to improve their organization or start one is encouraged to attend!
 There are no fees to register.

-For more information on Leadership Development at Lone Star College-Kingwood, contact Tracie.Ring@lonestar.edu.
+For more information on Leadership Development at Lone Star College-Kingwood, contact Tracie Kamenoff at TKamenoff@lonestar.edu.